-At its most basic form, the smart ceiling fan connects to your WiFi network and it replaces your remote with either a mobile app interface or with vocal commands using your favourite virtual assistant (Alexa, Google Assistant or Siri), but, since the IoT conversion is still in its incipient form in this specific department, there aren’t that many manufacturers to have developed a full-fledged smart ceiling fan (so far, the most prominent names are Haiku and Hunter) and the reason for that is the very high price tag.
-A reliable workaround can be the use of non-smart ceiling fans along with a third-party wireless controller which will convert the older device to a smart appliance and will allow the user to add it to a smart home hub.
+At its most basic form, the smart ceiling fan connects to your WiFi network and it replaces your remote with either a mobile app interface or with vocal commands using your favorite virtual assistant (Alexa, Google Assistant or Siri), but, since the IoT conversion is still ongoing in this specific department, there is a fairly small number of manufacturers to have developed a full-fledged smart ceiling fan.
+So far, the most prominent names are Haiku and Hunter and the reason for that is the very high price tag.
+A reliable workaround can be the use of non-smart ceiling fans along with a third-party wireless controller or relay module which will convert the older device to a smart appliance and will allow the user to add it to a smart home hub.

 Regardless if we talk about a converted ceiling fan or a full-fledged smart ceiling fan, there aren’t any design differences between them and the traditional fan since the initial concept will remain unchanged (it still needs blades and a mounting part), while in the case of the wireless controller, it usually is an external device that needs to be positioned relatively close to the fan, but there are some controllers that can replace your wall switch or need to be installed inside the fan itself.

 There are smart devices which have become a necessity while others are simply guilty pleasures.
 For example, we have become dependent to our smart phones, the smart thermostats have solved the ever-increasing complexity of the traditional device, the smart motion sensor light switches do make our lives a lot easier (and so on), so what does the smart fan offer that would make it an indispensable part of our home?
 It offers all the features of the traditional fan (such as the speed control, the dimmable light or the summer/winter modes), but since it gets integrated in an IoT home network, it can work together with other smart devices (thermostat, air conditioner or other).